-- (a) All skills training for arrest control, law enforcement driving and firearms. - (I) All hours of skills instruction must be documented by the block of instruction, date and hours of instruction to distinguish between lab and lecture, and instructor and student attendance roster. - (II) For all hours of all skills training programs, except as specified in (b)(VII), 100% attendance and participation are mandatory. - (III) There must be at least one full skills instructor present at the site of instruction for each skills training session, excluding lecture-only sessions conducted in a classroom setting. - (IV) Each academy may apply a higher standard for successful completion of any portion of any skills training program that is greater than seventy percent (70%) for arrest control and driving, eighty percent (80%) for firearms.
-If such a higher standard is applied, the higher standard must be described in the respective skills lesson plan for arrest control, law enforcement driving or firearms, and in the Trainee Manual. - (b) Arrest control training. - (I) There must be at least one arrest control instructor for every ten (10) trainees (i.e., 1:10 ratio) during any practicum or lab session. - (II) No practicum or lab session may exceed eight (8) hours in any one-day. - (III) Mats or mat coverings must be serviceable and cleaned on a regular basis with an appropriate cleansing agent and/or disinfectant. - (IV) Only those arrest control disciplines that have been reviewed and approved as recognized disciplines for arrest control training are acceptable instruction for the Arrest Control Training Program. - (V) Each academy shall ensure that all arrest control instructors maintain current certification for the academy's arrest control discipline in accordance with the standards for recertification, if any, of the recognized discipline for arrest control training. - (VI) All students must successfully complete a skills test out in accordance with the discipline being taught.
-If the program does not have a student test out then
+- (VI) Successful completion is required. - (A) For the Arrest Control Training Program and the Law Enforcement Driving Program, the minimum requirement for successful completion is seventy percent (70%); and - (1) Each academy may apply a higher standard for successful completion of any portion of the skills training program that is greater than seventy percent (70%); and - (2) If such a higher standard is applied, the higher standard must be described in the respective skills lesson plan and in the Trainee Manual. - (B) For the Firearms Training Program, effective July 1, 2010, the mandatory minimum requirement for successful completion shall be one hundred percent (100%). - (b) Arrest control training. - (I) There must be at least one arrest control instructor for every ten (10) trainees (i.e., 1:10 ratio) during any practicum or lab session. - (II) No practicum or lab session may exceed eight (8) hours in any one-day. - (III) Mats or mat coverings must be serviceable and cleaned on a regular basis with an appropriate cleansing agent and/or disinfectant. - (IV) Only those arrest control disciplines that have been reviewed and approved as recognized disciplines for arrest control training are acceptable instruction for the Arrest Control Training Program. - (V) Each academy shall ensure that all arrest control instructors maintain current certification for the academy's arrest control discipline in accordance with the standards for recertification, if any, of the recognized discipline for arrest control training. - (VI) All students must successfully complete a skills test out and written examination in accordance with the discipline being taught.
+If the program does not have a student test out then each student at a minimum must successfully complete the arrest control skills test as used in the provisional/renewal of certification process. - (VII) All students must attend 100% of the required sixty-two (62) hours of Arrest Control Training and no less than 95% of the hours of any course exceeding the established sixty-two hour requirement.

-- each student at a minimum must successfully complete the arrest control skills test as used in the provisional/renewal of certification process. - (VII) All students must attend 100% of the required sixty-two (62) hours of Arrest Control Training and no less than 95% of the hours of any course exceeding the established sixty-two hour requirement. - (VIII) All academy Arrest Control Training programs must be comprised of at least 60% lab hours. - (c) Law enforcement driving training. - (I) There must be at least one driving track vehicle and one law enforcement driving instructor for every six (6) trainees (i.e., 1:6 ratio) during any instruction at the track. - (II) Academy directors shall ensure that no trainee be permitted to participate in a law enforcement driving program unless the trainee possesses a valid driver's license. - (III) There must be at least one (1) fully charged five (5) pound size or larger, dry chemical, Class ABC fire extinguisher on site during any instruction at the track. - (IV) Prior to receiving any nighttime Law Enforcement Driving Program instruction at the track, each trainee shall receive a minimum of twelve (12) hours of daylight driving instruction at the track.
+- (VIII) All academy Arrest Control Training programs must be comprised of at least 60% lab hours. - (c) Law enforcement driving training. - (I) There must be at least one driving track vehicle and one law enforcement driving instructor for every six (6) trainees (i.e., 1:6 ratio) during any instruction at the track. - (II) No track exercise and/or practicum may exceed twelve (12) hours in any 24-hour period. - (III) Academy directors shall ensure that no trainee be permitted to participate in a law enforcement driving program unless the trainee possesses a valid driver's license. - (IV) There must be at least one (1) fully charged five (5) pound size or larger, dry chemical, Class ABC fire extinguisher on site during any instruction at the track. - (V) Prior to receiving any nighttime Law Enforcement Driving Program instruction at the track, each trainee shall receive a minimum of twelve (12) hours of daylight driving instruction at the track.